AkinnimiManuel/IT-Engineering-Portfolio/Home-Lab-Setups/windows-server/set-up.md

 ### 7. Rename the Server

-- Open PowerShell or Command Prompt as Admin:
+- I Opened PowerShell as Admin and use the following command to rename my serverto STEF001 and restarted immediately so the changed can take effect:
   ```powershell
   Rename-Computer -NewName "WS-DC01" -Restart